-- 1. a bare area formed when the surface soil is removed by wind or water erosion, exposing a more clayey subsoil which is relatively impermeable to water; or - 2. where surface soil has been transformed into a hard-setting condition by exposure to raindrop impact or wind erosion.
+Scald means a bare area formed when the surface soil is removed by wind or water erosion, exposing a more clayey subsoil which is devoid of vegetation and relatively impermeable to water.
+Note: Definition from the National Committee on Soil and Terrain, (2009).
+Australian soil and land survey handbook.
+(3rd edition).
+(CSIRO